Achraf Hakimi: Paris Saint-Germain

 Hakimi signed for Ligue 1 club Paris Saint-Germain (PSG) on 6 July 2021 on a five-year contract.
 The transfer fee paid by PSG was reported by The Guardian to be an initial €60 million, potentially rising by €11 million in add-ons.
 Hakimi made his Ligue 1 debut on 7 August, playing the entire ninety minutes and scoring his first goal for the club against Troyes.
 He received his first red card in a 0–0 draw against Marseille on 24 August.
 On 22 September, Hakimi scored twice in a 2–1 victory against Metz.
 In his first season at PSG, he won a Ligue 1 title, his second league title in a row.

 On 14 February 2023, Hakimi was nominated for the 2022 FIFA FIFPRO World 11.
 On 19 September 2023, Hakimi scored a goal in a 2–0 victory against his former club Dortmund in the 2023–24 UEFA Champions League, thus earning a spot on the UEFA's Team of Week.
+In October 2023, together with PSG players Randal Kolo Muani, Ousmane Dembélé and Layvin Kurzawa, Hakimi was handed a one-match suspension for participating in offensive chants following a victory against rivals Marseille.
 On 1 November 2023, Hakimi was nominated for the 2023 African Footballer of the Year by CAF.
 On 24 October 2024, Hakimi along with his international teammate Soufiane Rahimi, were nominated for the 2024 African Footballer of the Year award.